When should you give a newborn a pacifier?

 Can newborns sleep with a pacifier?

 Can Babies Sleep with a Pacifier?
 Yes, you can safely give your baby a pacifier at bedtime.
 To make it as safe as possible, though, make sure to follow these guidelines: DON’T attach a string to the pacifier as this can present a strangling risk.

-Can I give my 10 day old a pacifier?
+Can I give my newborn a pacifier NHS?